How to remember what you study?

 4

-Adding too many new items at once.
-If you dump 200 flashcards into a spaced repetition system on day one, the review load becomes unmanageable within a week.
-Add 10–20 new items per day and let the system schedule reviews naturally.
+Loading up too many new items at once.
+Dump 200 flashcards into the system on day one and your review pile becomes a nightmare by the weekend.
+Add 10 to 20 new items a day and let the schedule build itself.
 Sustainable beats ambitious.

-Spaced repetition needs a system to track your review intervals.
-You can use an app (Anki, Lexie, RemNote) or a simple manual method.
+You need a way to track intervals.
+That's either an app (Anki, Lexie, RemNote) or something manual.

-The manual Leitner box method: get 5 sections (boxes, folders, or piles).
-New material starts in Box 1, which you review daily.
-When you correctly recall something from Box 1, it moves to Box 2 (review every 3 days).
-Correct in Box 2?
-It moves to Box 3 (weekly).
+The manual version is the Leitner box method.
+Five boxes, folders, or piles.
+New material starts in Box 1, which you review every day.
+Get it right, it moves to Box 2 (every three days).
+Right again, Box 3 (weekly).
 And so on.
-If you get something wrong at any level, it drops back to Box 1.
+Get it wrong at any level and it drops back to Box 1.

-With an app, the algorithm handles scheduling.
-You just show up and do your daily reviews.
-The key discipline: do your reviews every day, even when it's a small number.
-Skipping a day creates a backlog that compounds quickly.
+With an app, the algorithm does the scheduling.
+Your only job is to show up and do the reviews.
+The one rule that matters: do them every day, even if the pile is tiny.
+Skipping a day starts a backlog and backlogs grow fast.

 What do the numbers say?